gbirke/Sanitize.js/README.md

    addition to any whitelisted attributes already defined in the current config.

 `node`
-:  DOM nde object that should replace the current node.
+:  DOM node object that should replace the current node.
 All subsequent transformers and Sanitize itself will receive this new node.

 `whitelist`